Jim Gray (American politician): Family business

-Gray's father started the family construction business in 1960, and it has since grown to become one of the twenty largest design-build firms in the country.
+Gray's father founded the James N. Gray Construction Company in 1960, Following James Norris Gray's death from lung cancer in 1972 at the age of 54, his oldest son, Howard, then 23, became president of the company.
+Howard worked closely with Jim, their mother Lois and other family members to preserve the business.
+After going through insolvency in 1981, James N. Gray Construction Company was recapitalized as Gray, Inc. Today, Gray, Inc. is one of leading construction and engineering firms in the country.

-Located in the historic Wolf-Wile Building on Lexington's Main St., the Gray Companies include Gray Construction, WS Construction and Gray-I.C.E.
-Builders, with offices in Anaheim, Birmingham, Bowling Green, Versailles, Lexington, and Tokyo.
+Located in the historic Wolf-Wile Building on Lexington's Main Street, Gray, Inc. also has offices in 15 states as well as Canada and Japan.

-The Gray Companies specialize in the design, construction and renovation of large facilities—automotive plants, distribution centers and manufacturing plants—as well as retail and mixed-use developments both in the U.S. and abroad.
-Among clients for whom major projects have been completed are BMW, CVS, Dollar General, Hitachi, Hyundai, Pepsi Beverages, Procter & Gamble, Siemens and Toyota.
+Gray, Inc., specializes in the construction, engineering, automation, and development of large-scale buildings such as data and distribution centers, EV Battery, solar and renewable energy, manufacturing, and food and beverage facilities in the U.S. and abroad.
+Among clients for whom major projects have been completed are Amazon, Toyota, Hyundai, Ford SK-On, Procter & Gamble, and Siemens.

-Gray Construction was an industry pioneer in offering, under one roof, both the design and construction of buildings, a practice now widespread in the construction industry.
-To promote this new concept, Jim Gray co-founded the Design-Build Institute of America in 1993.
+Gray Construction was an industry pioneer in offering its customers both building design and construction services, a practice now widespread in the construction industry.
+To promote this new design-build concept, Jim Gray conceived and co-founded the Design-Build Institute of America in 1993.

-After supervising the sales and marketing operations of Gray Construction, Jim Gray became president and CEO of Gray Inc. and the Gray Companies in October 2004, serving until 2009.
-During his tenure, revenue grew 38%.
+After leading Gray Inc.'s marketing and operations for many years, Jim Gray became president and CEO of Gray Inc. and the Gray Companies in October 2004, serving until 2009.